- Home

 MLK Equality Trail

-Part of the Iron Belle Trail, the entirety of this trail section from Downtown Jackson to Concord is 14 miles.
+Part of the Iron Belle Trail, the entirety of this main trail section from Downtown Jackson to Concord is 14 miles.
 In the City of Jackson, there are trailhead access points and parking at the following places:

 - Downtown Jackson at the intersection of Cooper Street and Washington Avenue near the "City of Roses" sculpture